Planned home maintenance

 Cut back overhanging shrubs.

-- Keep rose and shrub beds, drying areas, footpaths and hard standing areas weed free.
-Do this by hoeing or spraying depending on weather conditions.
+- Keep rose and shrub beds, drying areas, footpaths and hard standing areas weed free by hoeing or spraying depending on weather conditions.

 - Check grass edges to shrub and rose beds and trim the edges as required.